HomeSearch Sitemap Contact

 design features

-• Approximately 275,000 square feet gross and three to five stories tall.
+• approximately 275,000 gsf and three to five stories tall.

-• 205 efficiencies (177 regular efficiences and 28 small efficienceies), 45 two-bedroom apartments, 32 three-bedroom apartments (19 single-floor and 13 duplex), and 50 three-bedroom suites.
+• 205 efficiencies (177 regular efficiencies and 28 small efficiencies), 45 two-bedroom apartments, 32 three-bedroom apartments (19 single-floor and 13 duplex), and 50 three-bedroom suites.

-• Exercise facilities, performance/lounge space, large multi-purpose community room, space for the potential of a dining option, floor lounge/kitchens, and the relocated Thirsty Ear Pub.
+• exercise facilities, performance/lounge space, large multi-purpose community room, space for the potential of a dining option, floor lounge/kitchens, and the relocated Thirsty Ear Pub.

-• Use of recycled materials and resources; low usage shower heads, toilets and appliances; energy efficient roofing materials and lamping; water reuse system for landscape irrigation.
+• use of recycled materials and resources; low usage shower heads, toilets and appliances; energy efficient roofing materials and lamping; water reuse system for landscape irrigation.

 The residence hall includes 441 beds in a series of connected buildings that are three to five stories tall and are situated around two courtyards.
 The variety of room types available provide students with a wide range of living and financial options.
 The diversity of choices includes efficiencies, two-bedroom apartments, three-bedroom apartments, and three-bedroom suites without kitchens or living rooms.